bobbyshaw/tomrobertshaw.net/_posts/2014-04-19-responsive-ecommerce-analysis.md

 ## History

 At Meanbee we have been pushing our technical expertise forward and one of those has been in responsive design.
 We are grateful to have been invited to Meet Magento conferences to share our experiences.
-The slides of which are available on [speakerdeck](speakerdeck.com/meanbee/).
+The slides of which are available on [speakerdeck](http://speakerdeck.com/meanbee/).

 As part of these talks with [Darren Belding](http://darrenbelding.com/) I conducted some quick research a year ago into understanding how many sites were actually using this technique.
 The prototype was counting the occurrences of media queries within CSS files.
 After looking through the results and checking a sample, a count of 5 or more was considered to be a reasonable indicator of responsiveness.
 This resulted in statistics such as 1% of ecommerce site being responsive and 66% of those were based on Magento.

 ## Latest Responsive Survey

-This was somewhat rudimentary though, so using the April 2014 eCommerce survey results, I built on the prototype to improve accuracy.
+This was somewhat rudimentary though, so using the April 2014 eCommerce survey results (to be released imminently), I built on the prototype to improve accuracy.
 I did this in a number of ways including:

 - Only looking for min-width and max-width media queries
 - Blacklisting some libraries, e.g. flexslider, that include their own media queries